vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 > Result of the above code.
 Note that the criticality is affecting the health of the db1 object it is attached to.

-For other languages, or using Python without the VMware Aria Operations Integration SDK Library module, events are returned as json inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
+For other languages, or using Python without the VMware Aria Operations Integration SDK Library module, events are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
 .